Jmonzon0415/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/creating_geofences.md

 ```

 >  The maximum geofence radius that may be uploaded is 100000 meters (100km/62mi).
+> The "coordinates" data value needs to be in the [Longitude, Latitude] format
 ## Using Geofence Events

 Once geofences have been configured, you can use them to enhance and enrich how you communicate with your users.